paddleman/write-ups/blog-post-pt2.md

 }
 }
 ```
 Enter some test in the field and submit the form --- examinng the console, you see the pojo of properties that you entered in each field.
-That mean our component is wire up properly.
+That means our component is wired up properly.
 But were are not doing anything with the submited values.
 Lets change that.

 First things first --- we need to tell the ember application where the back-end server is located.
 We do this by setting up an **adapter** --- and then specifying the **host** property.
 We can use a generator to create the application adapter.
 ```zsh